MarioRj16/LS/README.md

 #### Connection Management

-[Describe how connections are created, used and disposed, namely its relation with transaction scopes].
+[Describe how connections are created, used, and disposed, namely its relation with transaction scopes].

 #### Data Access

 To help with visualizing our module we created this image that resumes our interface for Data Acess.
 ![Conceptual Model](assets/DataAcess.png)

-To help in Data acess we created an Interface Storage that contains each Interface storage  (players, gamingSessions,games).
+To help in Data access we created an Interface Storage that contains each Interface storage  (players, gamingSessions, games).
-Now as we can see in this image this Interface is used to help define each class in memory or postgres.
-That has their own player,gamingSessions and games classes associated with it.
+Now as we can see in this image this Interface is used to help define each class in memory or Postgres.
+That has its own player, gaming sessions, and game classes associated with it.
 This way we can confirm that each DB uses all the functions defined in the Interface Storage.
 [Describe any created classes to help on data access].